 SOAR Products

 SOAR Monitoring Program provides a valuable coastal OA dataset that is not being replicated elsewhere.
 Therefore, the data produced has been in high demand.
-To date, three publications featuring SOAR data have been submitted to scientific journals for review.
+To date, nearly a dozen publications featuring SOAR data have been submitted to scientific journals for review.

 Education